lexter99/documentation/installation/installing-images/chromeos.md

 - Download the [Chromebook Recovery Utility](https://chrome.google.com/webstore/detail/chromebook-recovery-utili/jndclpdbaamdhonoechobihbbiimdgai).
 - Download the [Raspbian .zip file](https://www.raspberrypi.org/downloads/raspbian/).
 - Launch the **Recovery Utility**
 - Click on the **Settings Gears** icon in the upper right-hand corner, next to the window close icon.
+(Note: there is also an option to format the card in this menu - if you aren't sure, you should use this to ensure the card is prepared and formatted correctly)
 - Select the **Use Local Image** option.
-- Choose the .zip file you downloaded.
+- Choose the renamed.bin file you downloaded.
 - Insert the SD card and click **Continue**.
 - Read the warning and click the **Create now** button.
 - Wait for the progress bar to complete twice (for unpacking and writing).
 This might take a few minutes.
 Once the process is complete, a big green checkmark will be shown.